Helix ALM supports integration with CVS. See Third-Party Integrations for supported versions.

 See the Helix ALM help for information about configuring the integration.

 - In TestTrack, choose Tools > Source Control Integration.
 The Source Control Integration dialog box opens with the Provider category selected.

 - Select CVS from the Available providers list and click Make Current.
 CVS is displayed in the Current field.

 - Select the Connection category.

-- Enter the Project working path to the directory on your computer that contains your source files.
+- Enter the Project working path to the directory on your computer that contains the source files.

 - Click Validate Connection.
 TestTrack validates the connection to CVS.
-If an error occurs, double-check the information you entered for the project working path, the repository connection string, and the password.
-You should also make sure you have checked out files to the specified working path.
+If an error occurs, check the information you entered for the project working path, the repository connection string, and the password.
+Make sure you checked out files to the specified working path.

 - Select the Project Options category.

 - Enter any Default check in comments.
 You can use field codes to automatically add issue-related information to check in comments.